johndoh/roundcube-globaladdressbook/README.md

 * 2 - users can add but not edit or delete contacts
 * 3 - users can add and edit but not delete contacts

+**NB.**: With perms set to 0, 2, or 3 only admin users will be able to import contacts into the global address book.

 **Tip**: For more advanced options see tip `globaladdressbook_permissions` hook.

 **'force_copy'**